-What are the risks of high blood sugar?
+What is blood sugar?

-How is high blood sugar treated?
+How is blood sugar measured, and what is normal?

-So the fi rst step is to know what your blood sugar levels are at various times throughout the day.
+The first step is to know what your blood sugar levels are at various times throughout the day.
 And since high blood sugar doesn’t cause symptoms the majority of the time, the only way you can know your levels is to monitor them, usually just before and two hours after meals to give you a good idea of how high your blood sugar is following food or beverage intake.

 The first way to reduce elevated blood sugar is to get regular exercise, lose weight and maintain weight loss, and control your carbohydrate intake at meals.